Regulatory Trade Reporting

 Keeping abreast of the shifting compliance landscape in the US through our affiliation with various industry groups and relationships with regulators, Jordan & Jordan is acutely aware of changes in trade reporting rules and regulations.
 Leverage our knowledge to validate completeness and accuracy of information in your current processing and to ensure timeliness of reporting for the following:

-- Electronic Blue Sheets (EBS) - our review includes testing of your EBS data by our automated software to identify any formatting issues or deviations from the ISG's Record Layout for EBS reports.
-Additionally, our review includes testing and comparison of trading records to the EBS reports to ensure all required activity is reported with all relevant fields populated correctly.
+- Electronic Blue Sheets (EBS) - our review includes testing and comparison of trading records to the EBS reports to ensure all required activity is reported with all relevant fields populated correctly.
 We also provide guidance and recommendations to ensure that the firm's processes for updates or changes to the EBS process are successfully implemented.

 - Trade Reporting and Compliance Engine (TRACE)